zzxwill/odps/intl.en-US/Best Practices/Learn to write SQL statements quickly.md

     SELECT the DISTINCT deptno AS no
     FROM emp
 ) e
-on d. deptno = e. no;
+on d.deptno = e.no;
 ```

 **Example 2: List all employees who have higher salaries than Smith.**

 This example is a typical scenario of MapJoin, as shown in the following code:

 ```

 SELECT /*+ MapJoin(a) */ e.empno
-    , e. ename
+    , e.ename
-    , e. sal
+    , e.sal
-FROM emp E
+FROM emp e
 JOIN (
     SELECT MAX(sal) AS sal
     FROM 'emp'
     WHERE `ENAME` = 'SMITH'
 ) a
-ON e. sal> a. sal;
+ON e.sal> a.sal;
 ```

 **Example 3: List the name and the immediate superior’s name of all employees.**